 At this stage, it is important to separate CBD from cannabis.
 CBD is short for cannabidiol.
 It is one of the many chemical compounds, known as cannabinoids, which occur naturally in cannabis and hemp plants.

-CBD is non-psychoactive and is the primary cannabinoid associated with the health and wellness benefits of cannabis consumption.
+CBD is non-psychoactive and is one of two cannabinoids associated with the health and wellness benefits of cannabis consumption.
+The other is THC.

-The potential benefits of CBD, backed by science:
+The potential benefits of CBD, backed by science, are: